Use Neon Auth with Next.js (UI Components)

 ```

-Create a `.env` file in your project root and add your Auth URL:
+Create a `.env` file in your project root and add your Auth URL and a cookie secret:

-Replace the URL with your actual Auth URL from the Neon Console.
+**Note:** Replace the Auth URL with your actual Auth URL from the Neon Console.
+Generate a secure cookie secret with `openssl rand -base64 32`.

 ```bash